Rights of nature in Ecuador: Criticisms

 Criticisms of the Rights of Nature have generally centered on the mechanisms of enforcement of the provision.
 One criticism is that though the constitution establishes stronger regulations for the environment, it also gives the state the power to relax these regulations if found to be in the national interest.
 Therefore, much of the enforcement of the ecosystem's rights depends on the will of the government, or an active citizenry.
 Indigenous groups have also expressed dissatisfaction that the constitution does not give local communities veto power over projects affecting their land.
 The amendments only call for consultation of the projects, rather than consent by the surrounding communities, which can undermine their ability to uphold the rights of nature.
 There are also concerns that the Rights of Nature could negatively affect foreign direct investment since companies will not want to comply with the more stringent regulations.
 On the other hand, people are skeptical of the Correa administration for still approving projects by foreign extraction companies violating the Rights of Nature.
-This skepticism comes from the history of corruption within the Ecuadorean government.
-As well as the facts that Correa is shutting down any environmental groups that stand for the Rights of Nature such as the Accion Ecologica (AE) as well as the Development Council of the Indigenous Nationalities and Peoples of Ecuador (CODENPE).
+This skepticism comes from the history of corruption within the Ecuadorean government, and Correa's actions in shutting down any environmental groups that stand for the Rights of Nature such as the Accion Ecologica (AE) as well as the Development Council of the Indigenous Nationalities and Peoples of Ecuador (CODENPE).

 There is much criticism on the text itself of the Rights of Nature, specifically on their content and structure.
 Some argue the controversy or clashing of articles and the lack of hierarchy between them.
 There is no clear understanding whether human's constitutional rights or nature's constitutional rights has more power.
 Another thing would be the vagueness of the text that leaves a lot of important factors without specific definition.
 Ecuador does not define "la naturaleza" or "Pachamama," making the extents of the groups involved unclear.
 It also leaves to question who is given judicial standing to represent nature, and who is going to enforce those rights.
 Along those same lines, the extent of protection or remediation is unspecified.